 Given that the property would probably be empty for up to a year, we needed to ensure all entrances were secured.
 The property was cleaned and cleared of all flammable waste and non-essential items in preparation for the forthcoming viewings.

-Concrete barriers were installed across the entrance to the site as they are a highly effective means of preventing unauthorised vehicle access to a site.
+As an additional vacant property security measure, concrete barriers were installed across the entrance to the site as they are a highly effective means of preventing unauthorised vehicle access to a site..

-To protect the inside of the property against intruders and fire, a wireless Solo Alarm was installed with associated movement and smoke sensors.
-The alarm was monitored 24/7 by our NSI Gold Accredited Alarm Receiving Centre and was supported by fortnightly inspections to check the property condition and the integrity of the security.
+To protect the inside of the property against intruders and fire, a wireless alarm was installed with associated movement and smoke sensors.
+Our vacant property alarm system was monitored 24/7/365 by our NSI Gold accredited Alarm Receiving Centre and was supported by fortnightly inspections to check the property condition and the integrity of the security.